 Our paper intends to contribute to two strands of recent literature.
 First, several other studies have recently analyzed the difference between the implicit nominal interest rate on public debt and nominal GDP growth for varying samples of countries, e.g. Turner and Spinelli (2011) for OECD countries, Escolano et al. (2017), Presbitero and Wiriadinata (2020) and Mauro and Zhou (2021) for advanced and emerging economies, and Checherita-Westphal and Domingues Semeano (2020) for euro area countries.
 Whereas the focus of these papers is mainly on fiscal, monetary and financial drivers of the interest-growth gap, our approach and contribution are to highlight in particular the impact of real long-run drivers, such as technical progress, different components of demographic change (including the growth of labour supply) and income inequality.
-This also allows us to derive empirically based projections for r - g beyond the next five or ten years.
-Second, our paper's results are relevant for the current discussion on public debt sustainability and fiscal rules in the aftermath of the huge public debt increase during and after the covid-19 recession (see e.g. EFB, 2020; Mauro and Zhou, 2021; Blanchard et al., 2021; IMF, 2021; ESM, 2021; Martin et al., 2021).
-Projections for r - g are key to determine the primary balance required for the achievement of public debt targets.
-Our finding that r - q may remain negative in the next decades in many countries supports the argument that the debt-carrying capability of governments is structurally higher now than in the past.
+This also allows us to derive empirically based projections for r-g beyond the next five or ten years.
+Second, our paper's results are relevant for the discussion on public debt sustainability (see e.g. EFB, 2020; Mauro and Zhou, 2021; Blanchard et al., 2021; IMF, 2021; ESM, 2021).
+The strong increase of public debt during the covid-19 crisis, the tightening of monetary policies to fight inflation, and the added pressure on government balances following rising geopolitical tensions since 2022 have set off alarm bells among many policy makers and observers.
+Projections for r - g are key to determine the primary balance required for the achievement of public debt sustainability.